Algebraization of rigid analytic varieties and formal schemes via perfect complexes: Introduction

 \subsubsection{Acknowledgments}

 I wish to express my gratitude to my advisors Mauro Porta and Nicol\`o Sibilla for the numerous conversations we've had.
-Many of the ideas presented in this paper have stemmed from these discussions; I also extend my thanks to Emanuele Pavia for the valuable conversations we've had on the content of this paper and for the typographical assistance that has considerably improved the appearance of the paper.
-I would also like to thank Andrea Ricolfi for valuable suggestions on an earlier version of this paper.
+Many of the ideas presented in this paper have stemmed from these discussions; I also extend my thanks to Emanuele Pavia for the valuable conversations for many suggestions that have improved the paper's redability.
+I would also like to thank Andrea Ricolfi and Enrico Lampetti for valuable suggestions on an earlier version of this paper.